Take A Guided Tour

 It houses over 6000 volumes, largely collected by Dr. Mark Eckel and catalogued by Max Weiss.
 Major categories include: theology, Bible reference, Bible commentary, Christian biography, history, economics, and literature.

 Major contributors include volumes from the estate of Cliff House; donations from the personal library of Roger Van Oosten, librarian at Moody Bible Institute; publishers InterVarsity Press, Spence Publishing, University of Chicago Press, Crossway Books, Tyndale, and Moody Press.

 The card catalog is available on the library’s computer, and there are six work stations in the library itself.
 The overflow of the library is shelved mainly in the rec room, but books are also scattered throughout the Mahseh house.
 We’ve even been known to put a guest in the library to sleep because it has a twin Murphy bed stored in one of the cabinets.

 That completes the house tour.
 Now we will take a look around the grounds, just so you have an idea of what you might want to further explore when you come for a retreat.
 The house is wrapped in porch; three gazebos and one balcony are at the corners.

 The upper gazebos are sought after for outdoor singing, discussion, visits, reading… just about any activity that requires one to linger finds a happy home in the gazebo areas.
-The lower gazebo houses our hot tub which is free to use by our guests.

 We can set up an evening campfire for you.
 This can be a special time of singing and sharing.
 Or just relax in your chair and drink in the stars, the night sounds of lake and shore, and be still and know God’s presence.